golioth/docs/docs/hardware/1-home.md

 * is tested on every release of the [Golioth Zephyr SDK](https://github.com/golioth/golioth-zephyr-sdk).
 * is regularly tested and used by the Golioth development team.
 * has first class support and maintenance from Golioth.
-If you encounter a problem with one of these boards, you can reach out to us on [Discord](https://golioth.io/discord) or [file a bug report](https://github.com/golioth/golioth-zephyr-sdk/issues), and we will address it quickly.
+If you encounter a problem with one of these boards, you can reach out to us on [the Golioth Forum](https://forum.golioth.io) or [file a bug report](https://github.com/golioth/golioth-zephyr-sdk/issues), and we will address it quickly.